paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 **(b) Termination of foreign trade agreement** Every foreign trade agreement concluded pursuant to this part shall be subject to termination, upon due notice to the foreign government concerned, at the end of not more than three years from the date on which the agreement comes into force, and, if not then terminated, shall be subject to termination there­after upon not more than six months’ notice.

-**(c) Termination of authority of President** The authority of the President to enter into foreign trade agreements under [section 1351 of this title](./chapter-004-tariff-act-of-1930.md#section-1351) shall terminate on June 30, 1958.
+**(c) Termination of authority of President** The authority of the President to enter into foreign trade agreements under [section 1351 of this title](./chapter-004-tariff-act-of-1930.md#section-1351) 11 See References in Text note below. shall terminate on the expiration of three years from June 12, 1934.22 See Extension of Presidential Authority notes below.

 ### Statutory Notes